 On this particular morning, I found under the Christmas tree a gift with my name on it.
 It was a bright red View-Master stereoscope, a popular toy when I was a kid growing up.
 I spent the whole day peering through its binocular eyepieces and clicking the reel of transparencies from one pair of stereo images to the next.
 What I saw was a three-dimensional galaxy of strange and unknown places, so real I could almost reach out and touch them.

 Much later in life, I learned that the paired photos were taken with a stereo camera, which was really two cameras in one, their lenses separated by a couple of inches.
 When the photographer released the shutter, two frames of film were simultaneously exposed, resulting in a pair of transparencies taken from slightly different angles.
-The View-Master was designed in such a way as to allow your left eye to see one image, and your right eye the other.
+The View-Master was designed in such a way as to allow the left eye to see one image, and the right eye the other.
 For reasons I still don't fully understand the brain resolves all of this confusing visual information into a single, seemingly three-dimensional image.
 The flat monotony of a still photo gives way to the wondrous depth of virtual reality.

 The technology of stereo photography is analogous to the dialectical technique of abstraction, which is on display in our diagram of place.